Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/StreamLayer/readme.md

 # Subscribe to a stream service

-Subscribe to the stream service's WebSocket and receive information through to update information in real-time.
+Subscribe to the stream service's WebSocket and receive information through to update information in real time.

 ![Stream layer](StreamLayer.png)